Its-Yayo/AS-Test/README.md

 # AS-Test
-AS-Test is a simple test that calculates the values of a quadratic equation in a UI Android app.
+AS-Test is a simple test mobile App that calculates the values of a quadratic equation in a UI Android development.
 This project / assignment is for my college.

 Major updates soon...